karmatr0n/karmatr0n.github.io/_posts/2023-06-06-async-domain_resolver.md

 * Output path (optional)

-The main function parses the command-line arguments, initializes a DomainGenerator, generates domains, resolves them asynchronously using AsyncDomainResolver, then converts the result to JSON, and writes it to the specified output file.
+The main function parses the command-line arguments, initializes a DomainGenerator, generates domains, resolves them asynchronously using AsyncDomainResolver, then converts the results to JSON, and writes it to the specified output file.

 {% highlight rust linenos %}